Boson and neutron stars with increased density: Neutron stars

-Note that although we use the letter $K$ in (\ref{eq:EOS1}) for all three equations of state, this coupling has different mass dimensions in the individual cases.
-Remembering that $\rho$ and $P$ have mass dimension $-2$ in natural units, the mass dimension of $K$ is $-2+2/\Gamma$.
+Note that, although we use the letter $K$ for both EOS, this coupling has different physical dimensions in the two cases.
+In natural units, the mass dimension of both $\rho$ and $P$ is $-2$ and as a consequence, the mass dimension of $K$ is $-2/3$ for the type I and $-4/5$ for the type II case, respectively.

-In Fig.\ref{fig:new1}, we show a realistic equation of state \cite{Goriely:2010bm} - the so-called BSk20 EOS, which is based on Hartree-Fock-Bogoliubov mass models, in comparison to the polytropic EOSI, EOSII and EOSIII, respectively.
-We have chosen the respective values of $K$ corresponding to the maximal value of the gravitational mass (for details see our numerical results below).
-This figure demonstrates that especially the polytropic equation of state EOSIII fits the realistic BSk20 equation of state very well at high density and high pressure.

 The radius $R$ of the neutron star is defined differently than that of the boson star.
 Here, the star has a ``hard core'', i.e. a surface outside of which the space-time is given by the Schwarzschild solution.
 The relevant conditions to impose in this case are~: